-5.2.1 Investment in foreign currency assets
+5.2.1 Investment in Foreign Currency Assets

-- Residents without domestic RM borrowing2 are free to undertake any amount of investment in foreign currency assets onshore or abroad. - Resident entities with domestic RM borrowing are free to undertake investment in foreign currency assets onshore or abroad up to a prudential limit of RM50 million equivalent in aggregate per calendar year on a corporate group basis using foreign currency funds sourced from : - a.
-Conversion of RM into foreign currency; - b.
-Trade Foreign Currency Account (FCA); - C. Foreign currency borrowing obtained from a licensed onshore bank for purposes other than direct investment abroad; or - d.
-Swapping of a financial asset in Malaysia for a financial asset outside Malaysia.
+- a.
+Residents without domestic ringgit borrowing (DRB)4 are free to undertake any amount of investment in foreign currency assets onshore or abroad. - Resident entities with DRB are free to undertake any amount of investment in foreign currency assets onshore or abroad using foreign currency funds sourced from: - Outside Malaysia except proceeds of export of goods; - Approved borrowing in foreign currency in accordance with Part B of Notice 2 of the FEP; or - A borrowing in foreign currency from an LOB for direct investment abroad. - c.
+Resident entities with DRB are free to undertake investment in foreign currency assets onshore or abroad up to a prudential limit of RM50 million equivalent in aggregate per calendar year on a corporate group basis using foreign currency funds sourced from: - Conversion of RM into foreign currency; - Trade Foreign Currency Account (FCA); - Foreign currency borrowing obtained from an LOB for purposes other than direct investment abroad; or - Swapping of a financial asset in Malaysia for a financial asset outside Malaysia.